zuzadiaz/linux-log-analysis-tool/README.md

-# Linux SSH Log Monitoring Tool
+# Log Data Analysis with Python

 ## Overview

-This project is a Python-based cybersecurity tool built in Ubuntu Linux (WSL).
+This project is a Python-based log analysis tool built in Ubuntu Linux (WSL).

-The script analyzes Linux authentication logs, detects failed SSH login attempts, extracts suspicious IP addresses using regex, and flags repeated failed login activity.
+The script processes Linux authentication logs, extracts structured data using regular expressions (regex), analyzes failed login activity, identifies recurring patterns, and summarizes repeated events.

 ## Technologies Used